awslabs/aws-service-catalog-products/governance-at-scale-account-factory/aws-service-catalog-account-creation/v3/README.md

 ### Account
 *Type:* Custom::CustomResource
 *Description:* A custom resource using the **GovernanceAtScaleAccountFactoryAccountCreationCRArn** AWS Lambda function to create the new commercial account
 ### MoveToOU
 *Type:* Custom::CustomResource
 *Description:* A custom resource using the **GovernanceAtScaleAccountFactoryMoveToOUArn** AWS Lambda function to move the new account to the correct OU
+### AccountWaiter1
+*Type:* Custom::CustomResource
+*Description:* A custom resource using the **GovernanceAtScaleAccountFactoryAccountWaiterArn** AWS Lambda function to wait for CodeBuild and CloudFormation to become available in the new account
 ### Notifier
 *Type:* Custom::Resource
 *Description:* A custom resource using the **GovernanceAtScaleAccountFactoryAccountCreateUpdateNotifierCRArn** AWS Lambda function to send a notification when the new account is created